 SEAMCAT community – more than STG

-In SEAMCAT, you can build your own library of components (systems, antennas etc.) or use those created by someone else.
-It is possible to use predefined antenna patterns, spectrum emission masks, and propagation models etc. which are available in the SEAMCAT library, so that you do not have to reinvent the wheel every time you have studies to perform.
+SEAMCAT allows building customized library of components (systems, antennas etc.) or use those created by someone else.
+It is possible to use predefined antenna patterns, spectrum emission masks, and propagation models etc. which are available in the SEAMCAT library, so that reuse of scenarios, library items, etc. can be used in new studies.
 You can join the SEAMCAT community to contribute to this activity.